The Annual Parish Meeting

 The Annual Parish Meeting is a meeting of all the local government electors for the Parish.
 It is NOT a Meeting of the Parish Council,

 The purpose of the meeting is so that the Parish Council can explain what it has been doing over the last year and it enables the electors to have their say on anything they consider is important to the people of the Parish.

-Yes, any registered elector may ask questions of the Council, which will usually be answered by the Chairperson, the Clerk to the Council, or a designated Councillor.
+Any registered elector may ask questions of the Council, which will usually be answered by the Chairman, the Clerk to the Council, or a designated Councillor.
 An elector may also make suggestions and comment on anything pertinent to the people of Nether Stowey.
 This will be welcomed and is the whole purpose of the meeting.

 How is the meeting arranged?

 The meeting is organised by the Parish Council and the main point of contact is the Clerk.
-There are few formalities but the agenda is intentionally kept loose so electors may raise their concerns.
+There are few formalities but the agenda is intentionally kept loose to allow electors plenty of time to raise their concerns.

 The Chairman of the Parish Council will chair the meeting.
 If the Chairman is not able to attend, the Vice-Chairman will replace him, and failing that then the meeting will elect a chairperson from amongst those electors present.

 Usually Parish Councillors attend and will speak if need be.
 But the purpose of the meeting is to enable the ordinary electors to have their say.
 Councillors will listen with interest and as electors themselves, also have the opportunity to raise questions and make comments if they wish.